ABOUT HSS

 INSTRUMENT RENTALS & PURCHASES

 HSS has a limited number of violins and violas available for purchase.
-This year only, HSS will buy back any instrument that was purchased from HSS; provided the instrument is returned in good condition (decided by Becky Beckwith or Carmen Larson).
-The buy back price will be the original purchase price minus the $20 maintenance fee.
-After 2021, HSS will provide instrument exchange days for members to sell and buy instruments, but due to limited storage, HSS will no longer buy back the instruments.
+HSS will provide instrument exchange days for members to sell and buy instruments, but due to limited storage, HSS will no longer buy back the instruments.

 HSS has a limited number of cellos and basses available for rent at $200 per year.
-If a student rents for 3-4 years, HSS may be able to give the instrument to the student, depending on the price of the instrument rented.
+If a student rents for 3-4 years, HSS may be able to give the instrument to the student, depending on the price of the instrument rented, but this is not guaranteed.

 LOST OR STOLEN INSTRUMENTS